CFI-Electronics-Club/Dev-Board-Documentation/Getting Started/Capacitive_touch_pins.md

 ## Working of a capacitive touch sensor
 We’re all accustomed to seeing capacitance in the form of leaded components or surface-mount packages, but actually, all we really need is two conductors separated by an insulating material.

 ![](https://www.allaboutcircuits.com/uploads/articles/ICTS_diagram1.JPG)

+The insulating separation between the touch-sensitive button and the surrounding copper creates a capacitor.
+In this case, the surrounding copper is connected to the ground node, and consequently, our touch-sensitive button can be modeled as a capacitor between the touch-sensitive signal and ground.

+## The effect of a finger